What Is IRS Wage Garnishment? Why the IRS Places a Levy On Wages

 How Much of Your Wages Can the IRS Garnish?

 In most cases, this amount is probably less than you spend on a regular basis.
-As of 2018, if you are single with one exemption, the IRS leaves you only $230.77 a week or $1,000 per month.
-If you are married filing jointly with four dependents, you keep $780.78 per week or $3,383.32 per month.
+As of 2019, if you get paid weekly and you file single with three dependents, the IRS leaves you only $476.93 a week.
+If you get paid weekly, file married filing jointly with three dependents, you keep $711.54 per week or $2,134.62 per month.
 Any money you earn over these thresholds the IRS can take.
+Moreover, these amounts go higher if the taxpayer takes an additional standard deduction for their age and/or blindness.

-Here is a subset of the table the IRS provides your employer for 2018.
-The table below only expresses the amounts exempt from levy based on a single filing status:
+Here is a subset of the table the IRS provides your employer for 2019.
+The table below only expresses the amounts exempt from levy based on single filing statuses:

 |Pay Frequency||0||1||2||3||4||5||More Than 5|